open-telemetry/opentelemetry-specification/specification/context.md

 #### Get value

-Concerns can access their local state out of a specified `Context`.
+Concerns can access their local state in the current execution state represented by a `Context`.

 The API SHOULD accept the following parameters: